ncullen93/pyBN/Readme.md

 Here is a list of current examples:
 - ReadWrite : an introduction to reading (writing) BayesNet object from (to) files, along with an overview of the attributes and data structures inherit to BayesNet objects.
+- Drawing : an introduction to the drawing/plotting capabilities of pyBN with both small and large Bayesian networks.

 <h2>Current features:</h2>